tweenjs/tween.js/docs/contributor_guide.md

 ## Developer requirements

-Although tween.js does _not_ need node.js to work, we use it for development.
-So you will need to [install node.js](https://nodejs.org/en/download/) before you can work on the library.
+Although tween.js does _not_ need Bun to work, we use it for development.
+So you will need to [install Bun](https://bun.com/docs/installation) before you can work on the library.

-Node.js includes the `npm` tool that we use to run scripts such as the one for packaging, running tests, etc. Please make sure it is working in your system before you attempt to run any of the steps detailed below.
+Bun is a standalone JavaScript runtime that ships with its own package manager, bundler and test runner, and it is the _only_ prerequisite: you do not need Node.js or `npm` installed separately.
+The `bun` command runs all of the scripts referenced below, such as the ones for packaging and running tests.
+Please make sure it is working in your system before you attempt to run any of the steps detailed below.

-Once node.js is installed, clone the tween.js repository:
+Once Bun is installed, clone the tween.js repository:

 ```bash
 git clone https://github.com/tweenjs/tween.js.git